SherG/skeleventy2/site/index.md

 layout: home
 meta_title: Life in rural New Hampshire
 meta_description: What's it like to live in rural New Hampshire?
 Find out in this candid blog that covers weather, heating, driving, jobs, wildlife, and more.
-sub_heading: Get a candid take on life in rural New Hampshire
+title: Life in rural New Hampshire
 eleventyNavigation:
   key: Home
   order: 1